 “’easy reports, no jargon, simple and effective’’

-A team of Doctors and researchers from Cambridge University have developed The Cambridge Code after analysing and tracking nearly 10,000 international high-flyers and building an online tool that encapsulates what you cannot see or tell at interview.
+A team of Doctors and researchers from Cambridge University have developed The Cambridge Code after analysing and tracking nearly 10,000 individuals encapsulating this in an easy to use online tool.

-Proven to uncover the subconscious latent potential of both growth and risk that are present in all candidates but lie beyond the reach of established psychological measurement.
-The results identify risk that lies behind even the best interviews across all industry sectors at all levels.
+The tool is proven to the uncover the subconscious latent potential and well being that is present in all of us, but lies beyond the reach of established psychological measurement.

 This model of understanding the way in which people respond in organisations is based on 75 years of combined experience with people and data, more than 10,000 corporate interviews and over 6,000 psychoanalytic sessions.
 This is integrated with centuries-old paradigms as well as cutting edge developments in modern psychotherapeutic practice.